joeax/vibespec/README.md

 ### Isn't using a vibespec to build a software system like going back to waterfall-based development?
 Not necessarily.
 While Vibespec does provide a structured approach, it is designed to be flexible and iterative.
 It allows for continuous refinement and adaptation of the software system as requirements evolve, similar to agile methodologies.
 The key difference is that Vibespec is optimized for LLMs, enabling more efficient code generation and reducing the need for extensive manual coding.

+### Amazon Kiro just released and it encompasses spec-driven development.
+How is Vibespec different?
+[Amazon Kiro](https://kiro.dev/) is an IDE and a fork of Visual Studio Code (just like Cursor and Windsurf).
+Vibespec is a specification + instructions for the LLM (although I may develop some basic tooling in the near future) that is open-source and can be used with any LLM, IDE, or coding agent.

+One key difference that Kiro offers is the ability to sync code back to specs.
+Vibespec will never do that.
+I believe in the unidirectional flow of specs to code, not the other way around.
+Otherwise, bugs unintentionally become features, and no one wants that.